ebardelli/website/content/authors/bardelli/_index.md

 ---

-I am the director of information and evaluation for Santa Rosa City Schools.
+I am the executive director of information and evaluation for Santa Rosa City Schools.

 I received a doctorate in Educational Studies from the University of Michigan where I was a predoctoral fellow in the IES training program in Causal Inference in Educational Policy Research (CIEPR).
 I was a postdoctoral research associate in education policy at the Annenberg Institute at Brown University.